-- 1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flows from operating activities. - 2 Notes and accounts receivable-trade rose year on year primarily due to an increase in advertising revenue. - 3 The expansion in other current assets from the same period a year earlier can be mainly attributed to the increase in credit related to the settlement services for Yahoo!
+- 1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flow from operating activities. - 2 Notes and accounts receivable-trade rose year on year primarily due to the concentration of payment collection agencies into one agency with longer sight of collection, for the settlement service for companies, and to an increase in advertising revenue. - 3 The expansion in other current assets from the same period a year earlier can be mainly attributed to the increase in credit related to the settlement services for Yahoo!
 Shopping and Yahoo!
-JAPAN card. - 4 The increase in tangible fixed assets compared with a year earlier was mainly the result of construction of the data center and purchases on servers and network-related equipment. - 5 The decrease in goodwill from the second quarter last year despite newly consolidated companies, etc., was primarily due to the revised downward assessment of goodwill.
-The downward revision in goodwill resulted from a lump-sum adjustment of
+JAPAN card. - 4 The increase in tangible fixed assets compared with a year earlier was mainly the result of start up of data center operations and purchases of servers and network-related equipment. - 5 Software increased year on year despite a decline in amortization expenses primarily because of purchases.

+- 6 The decrease in goodwill from the third quarter last year was primarily due to the revised downward assessment of goodwill.

-- the purchase price of IDC Frontier Inc. (IDCF) shares acquired by the Company from SOFTBANK CORP. in recognition of the revised IDCF income tax assessment received in March 2011. - 6 Investment securities declined compared with the same quarter last year because of the sale of shares of BB Mobile Corp., to SOFTBANK CORP. - 7 Long-term receivables-other increased from a year earlier because the sale of shares of BB Mobile Corp. was booked in receivables.
-The Group expects to receive payment of the sale amount by March 31, 2013. - 8 Others in investments and other assets grew year on year principally because of accrued interest related to the sale of BB Mobile Corp. shares and because of an increase in deposits for additional office floor space rental.
+The downward revision in goodwill resulted from a lump-sum adjustment of the purchase price of IDC Frontier Inc. (IDCF) shares acquired by the Company from SOFTBANK CORP. in recognition of the revised IDCF income tax assessment received in March 2011. - 7 Investment securities declined compared with the same quarter last year because of the sale of shares of BB Mobile Corp., to SOFTBANK CORP. - 8 Long-term receivables-other increased from a year earlier because the sale of shares of BB Mobile Corp. was booked in receivables.
+The Group expects to receive payment of the sale amount by March 31, 2013. - 9 Under Investments and other assets, Others grew year on year principally because of accrued interest related to the sale of BB Mobile Corp. shares and because of an increase in deposits for additional office floor space rental.